|Portrait of Galileo Galilei by Justus Sustermans painted in 1636. (Photo credit: Wikipedia)|

 Misconception 5: Atheists just don't want to receive the truth.

 Of all the misconceptions Lya uncovered, I find this the most interesting.
 It appears that both Christians and atheists are concerned with "the truth."
-The problem is that atheists tend to define truth as involving a high degree of correspondence with external reality, whereas Christians tend to define it as what they've been told.
+The problem is that atheists tend to define truth as involving a high degree of correspondence with external reality, whereas Christians tend to define it as what they've been told or what they wish was the case.
 If we view truth as reflecting reality, the atheist has a huge advantage because theistic claims about the natural world are often demonstrably false.

 A rational person discards religious doctrine which conflicts with external reality, but a believer must attempt to reconcile belief and reality even when the two are at odds.
 Attempts to reconcile what cannot be reconciled lead to a complete breakdown in logic and make for some bizarre claims (e.g., god creates pain and suffering so that we will have free will, to test our faith, etc.).
 It is because atheists are concerned with truth that we reject religious doctrine.
 Belief is based on faith and not on reality.
 Atheists recognize that faith, by definition, is not about truth.

 To understand the meaning of this misconception, we should focus on the word "receive," for this an important clue as to the meaning of the statement.
 The Christian version of truth has to derive from the supernatural realm.
 It is not something we are supposed to seek.
 Rather, we are encouraged to open ourselves to it with the expectation that it will somehow just appear to us.

 To the atheist, truth is not something which can be received.
 It is something that must be uncovered through the application of reason, logic, and the scientific method.
 Remember, science is not truth; it is a method for discovering the truth.
 Fortunately for atheists, the scientific method has proven itself to be the most powerful means of ascertaining the truth that humans have discovered.